 - 1. Open Composer and authenticate locally. - 2.
-Select the package source you want to build as a DMG from the Sources list in the sidebar. - 3.
-In the toolbar, click Build as DMG ... - 4.
-Select a location to save the package and click Save.
+Select the package source you want to build as a DMG from the Sources list in the sidebar.

+4. Select a location to save the package and click Save.

 Building OS Packages

 In addition to building deployable packages of applications and other files, Composer allows you to build DMGs of preconfigured operating systems.
 OS packages can save you time and enhance consistency across your network.